 The Guild of Saint Sebastian in Tilburg

 Let us get back to my guild, one of the ‘shooting guilds’ from Tilburg.
-It was mentioned for the first time in May 1504, when a resident of Tilburg bequeathed some money to “the altar of Saint Sebastian”.
-In those times, altars were taken care of by fraternities.
-These fraternities or brotherhoods later became guilds, named after their patron saints: for example Saint Sebastian, Saint George, Saint Catharine or Saint Barbara.
+In a will, of May 1504, resident of Tilburg bequeathed some money to “the altar of Saint Sebastian”.
+In those times, fraternities took care of altars.
+Some of these fraternities or brotherhoods later became guilds, named after their patron saints: for example Saint Sebastian, Saint George, Saint Catharine or Saint Barbara.
 The members of the guild of Saint Sebastian not only protected the society with their hand bows, their special task during epidemics was to collect the dead bodies in the streets and bury them.

-During the 18th and 19th century, the guilds transformed into groups of notables, using their hand bows for competitions.
+During the 18th and 19th century, these guilds transformed into societies for notables, who were now using their handbows for competitions.
 The guild brothers of Saint Sebastian took part in several national shooting contests, organized by king William III.
 Because of the special bond between the king and the guild brothers, the king granted the guild of Saint Sebastian in 1851 the designation ‘Royal’.
 It is the only Dutch guild with this designation, something to be proud of!

 At the end of the 19th century, notables chose more and more to join new gentlemen’s clubs or music groups.
 Guilds became extinct.
 Fortunately, one family kept all our guild’s treasures together.
 In the 1960s, descendants of the old guild brothers and a group of artists revived the guild.
-Nowadays, 25 guild brothers are committed to keep the guild’s traditions alive: a brotherhood of men with great respect for each other and with a strong interest in social issues, using the hand bow in a sportive way.
+Nowadays, 19 guild brothers have committed to keep the guild’s traditions alive: a brotherhood of men and women with great respect for each other and with a strong interest in social issues, using the hand bow in a sportive way.

 Most guilds have an extensive collection of artifacts.
 Some of them will be paper documents.
 There will be lists or registers with names of guild brothers, when did they enter the guild and when did they die.
 There will be chronicles or minutes of meetings that give you an idea about the most important events and developments of the guild.
 Some of the artifacts will be objects: medals, silver shields, goblets, paintings and more.
 Some of the artifacts will be for general use, but some of them might be a private object that belonged to your ancestor.

 Let me give you an example.
 My 3x great-grandfather Jan Jansen (1821-1877) was a member of the guild of Saint Crispin in Loon op Zand.
-In 1858, he won a triennial shooting and was allowed to call himself ‘king’ of the guild for the next three years.
+In 1858, he won a triennial shooting and thus became ‘king’ of the guild for the next three years.
 It is a general guild tradition that each king donates a silver shield to the guild.
 The king is free to design this shield: he chooses the shape, the symbols and the text.
-Thus each shield is personalized, giving information about that king.
-How great it is to see or even hold a silver shield that was made especially for your ancestor!
+Hence, each shield gives personal information about that king.
+How great it is to see or even hold a silver shield that once belonged to your ancestor!

 Not only the guild’s king wears a silver shield, most captains – civil law would call them the president or chairman – wear silver or even gold-plated shields.
 A captain’s shield is not personalized, but it is handed over from one captain to the next and can be therefore very old.
-For example, the shield that I am wearing as captain of our guild was made in the 18th century and has all names of successive captains engraved on the back.
+For example, the shield that I am wearing as captain of our guild dates from the 18th century and has all names of successive captains engraved on the back.

 Especially in early days, it was quite common that guild brothers were family members.
 Fathers would bring their sons, or their sons-in-law.
 Generation after generation, families would have a strong connection with the guild.
 And once a guild brother, most of them were member of the guild until they died.
 The guild’s collection might be a true treasure trove!
 It could be a great place to look for clues to solve a brick wall puzzle.
 If you find one ancestor as a guild brother, you might find more relatives.